Creating Services and Service Policies

 You can type basic search criteria in the Search field to locate a specific policy in the list.

-1. To view the details of a selected policy, click the Actions button () for that policy and select Edit (or View for the default policy).
-The Policy Editor page appears.
+1. To view the details of a selected policy, click the Edit icon () for that policy.
+The Edit Service Policy page appears.

 2. To edit a service policy, make updates to the policy while in edit mode and then click Save.
 Otherwise, click the Cancel button when you are done viewing the details for that policy.

-3. To add a policy to the service, select the policy in the Policies section and click the Use Policy button for that policy in the right-hand section. .
-A check mark icon () appears next to that policy in the Policies section, and the words "Current Policy" replace the Use Policy button in the right-hand section.
+4. To add a policy to the service, select the policy in the Service Policies section and click the Actions button () for that policy in the right-hand section, then select Use.
+A check mark icon () appears next to that policy in the Policies section.

-4. To make a copy of a policy, click the Actions button () for that policy and select Duplicate.
+5. To make a copy of a policy, click Actions button () for that policy and select Duplicate.

 Managing Service Policies